Nondeterministic finite automaton: Informal introduction

-There are two ways to describe the behavior of an NFA, and both of them are equivalent.
+There are at least two equivalent ways to describe the behavior of an NFA.
 The first way makes use of the nondeterminism in the name of an NFA.
 For each input symbol, the NFA transitions to a new state until all input symbols have been consumed.
 In each step, the automaton nondeterministically "chooses" one of the applicable transitions.
 If there exists at least one "lucky run", i.e. some sequence of choices leading to an accepting state after completely consuming the input, it is accepted.
 Otherwise, i.e. if no choice sequence at all can consume all the input and lead to an accepting state, the input is rejected.

 In the second way, the NFA consumes a string of input symbols, one by one.
 In each step, whenever two or more transitions are applicable, it "clones" itself into appropriately many copies, each one following a different transition.
 If no transition is applicable, the current copy is in a dead end, and it "dies".
 If, after consuming the complete input, any of the copies is in an accept state, the input is accepted, else, it is rejected.

 Formal definition

-For a more elementary introduction of the formal definition see automata theory.
+For a more elementary introduction of the formal definition, see automata theory.